vigna/jgrapht/docs/guide-templates/Sux4JImplementations.md

 The typical use case for these adapters is:

 - You need a compact format.
-- You have less than 2<sup>32</sup> vertices and less than 2<sup>32</sup> edges.
+- You have less than 2<sup>31</sup> vertices and less than 2<sup>31</sup> edges.
 - You have metadata associated to the vertices and to the edges.

-Such metadata can be easily stored in an array indexed by the vertices or the edges.
+Such metadata can be easily stored in an array or list indexed by the vertices or the edges.
 If you have metadata on the vertices, only, or if your number of vertices or edges does not satisfy the limitations above, a [WebGraph adapter](https://jgrapht.org/javadoc/org.jgrapht.unimi.dsi/org/jgrapht/webgraph/package-summary.html)